sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### prometheus: prometheus_rule_eval_duration

-This panel indicates average prometheus rule group evaluation duration over 10m.
+This panel indicates average prometheus rule group evaluation duration over 10m by rule group.

 A high value here indicates Prometheus rule evaluation is taking longer than expected.
 It might indicate that certain rule groups are taking too long to evaluate, or Prometheus is underprovisioned.